pudjojotaro/prismatic_parser/README.md

 ---
 ## How it works
+### Main Loop
+1. **Proxy Acquisition and Distribution**
+   - The system retrieves available proxies using a FastAPI-based proxy API.
+   - The proxies are then randomized and partitioned into two exclusive sets: one for gem data fetching and processing, and another for fetching item market listings.

+2. **Concurrent Data Fetching**
+   - **Item Service:** Uses a shared queue to first retrieve total listing counts for items (including couriers), and then fetches detailed market listings.
+It parses each listing to extract gem information using a dedicated parser.
+   - **Gem Service:** Uses a separate worker pool to retrieve gem buy order histograms from the proxies.
+It processes these histograms (with retry mechanisms and exponential backoff) and compares new buy order data with existing records in the database.
+If discrepancies exceed a threshold, the update is flagged accordingly.
+   - Both services include robust error handling.
+Upon consecutive failures (after three retry attempts), tasks are requeued so that other available proxies can process them.

+3. **Monitoring and Notification**
+   - After fetching and processing, the Monitoring Service compares item prices against the combined value of the associated gems.
+   - If an item's profit potential exceeds the target threshold, the system sends an alert via Telegram.
+   - All processes are timestamped to enable historical analysis of fetch cycles and profitability trends.

+4. **Cleanup**
+   - Regardless of the outcome, proxies are unlocked at the end of each cycle to free them up for use by other projects.

 ### Couriers and Arcana Items on Dota 2 Steam Marketplace
 - **Unusual Couriers**: Almost all Unusual quality couriers have 2 embedded gems: Prismatic and Ethereal, and after being purchased, allow to extract the gems while destroying the Item itself.
 The gems can be re-sold on the Steam Marketplace.